 But service for everybody was seen as hopeless.
-This was not a democratic age.
-People were resigned to contemporary ideas and ways of doing things.
-They depended on distant authority.
-There was no house-to-house garbage collection.
+For common people there was no house-to-house garbage collection.
 People continued to dump their rubbish into the street, and the rubbish at times became so thick that stepping-stones were needed.
 Street levels were to rise as new buildings would be constructed on top of trash – while philosophers pondered what was and was not right or good character.

 Copyright © 2009-2015 by Frank E. Smitha.
 All rights reserved.